The M.A. Program in Religious Studies

 Requirements for Entrance and Graduation

-All applications to our program are made through the Graduate School of Arts and Sciences, rather than with the Department of Religion.
+All applications to our program are made through the Graduate School of Arts and Sciences, rather than with the Department for the Study of Religions.
 Do not submit your application to the department.

 To apply, go to the WFU Graduate School website.